bovrhovn/azure-search-lang-synonym-sample/README.md

-# azure-search-lang-synonym-sample
+# Azure Cognitive Search - demo about using language and synonyms

-Sample using synonym map and language translation service
+Sample includes creating and filling in data, including synonym maps and language translation service to have the ability to search in multiple languages.